comunica/website/pages/docs/2_modify/1_getting_started/5_contribute_actor.md

 Several [pre-commit checks](/contribute/#report-bugs-or-request-features) will be done, such as linting and unit testing.
 Should any of these checks fail, your commit will not be done, and you have to retry again after fixing the problems.

+Also make sure to check in your new package if there are any `TODO`s remaining, such as in the `README.md` file.

 Once your commit is done, you can push your changes to your fork:
 ```bash